IlyaGulya/setup-crowdin-cli/memory-bank/techContext.md

 - **@actions/github**: For interacting with GitHub API
 - **@vercel/ncc**: For compiling Node.js modules into a single file
 - **Jest**: For testing the action
+- **Docker Buildx**: For building and pushing Docker images

 ## Development Setup
 - Node.js environment for action development
 - GitHub repository for hosting the action
 - GitHub workflow for testing and releasing
+- Docker for building and testing container images

 ## Technical Constraints
 - Must follow GitHub Actions security best practices